CrazyCSIW6/iw4c6/README.md

 Are you waiting for something?
 No?
 Then grab the fucking controller and haul ass!

 # SOURCE CODE WILL COME LATER.
-DON'T BE A FAGGOT
+DON'T SAY SHIT LIKE THIS
 ![Image of a faggot](https://github.com/CrazyCSIW6/iw4c6-raw/assets/51261276/896df0e6-9ea7-46af-88ba-2d7022897622)